Introduction

 Preferably participants have been nominated or are to be nominated in:

-- a position as an investigator for an ANSP
+- a position as investigator for an ANSP

 - a position as a Flight Safety Officer or Investigator for an airline or flight school